Superforms, supercurrents and convex geometry: The theory of Bedford and Taylor.

-The next thing we want to record is that our closed positive currents can also be wedged with the supercurrent of integration on a convex hypersurface.
-More precisely, let $\mu$ be a convex gauge function.
+We next turn to hypersurfaces that are level surfaces of convex functions.
+More precisely, let $\mu$ be a {\it gauge} function.
 By this we mean a convex function on $\R^n$, which is homogeneous of order 1 and strictly positive outside the origin.
 Then

 is a convex body, containing the origin in its interior.
 Conversely, any such convex body can be represented this way by a unique gauge.
 We define the supercurrent of integration on the boundary of $B_\mu$, $S_\mu$, by